gliderlabs/herokuish/README.md

 Developers should have Go installed with cross-compile support for Darwin and Linux.
 Tests will require Docker to be available.
 If you have OS X, we recommend boot2docker.

+## Releases

+Anybody can propose a release.
+First bump the version in `Makefile`, make sure `CHANGELOG.md` is up to date, and make sure tests are passing.
+Then open a Pull Request from `master` into the `release` branch.
+Once a maintainer approves and merges, CircleCI will build a release and upload it to Github.

 ## Acknowledgements

 This project was sponsored and made possible by the [Deis Project](http://deis.io).